Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it queries the Search Console Search Analytics API for organic Google Search performance data and returns the raw rows array.
-It distinguishes from sibling tools by naming specific convenience shortcuts and comparison tools.
+The description clearly states it queries the Search Console Search Analytics API for organic Google Search performance data, explains the return format (raw rows array with specific fields), and distinguishes itself from sibling tools by naming them explicitly (top_queries, top_pages, device_breakdown, compare_periods).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.